Eumathios Philokales: History

 In 1109, Philokales travelled to Constantinople, where he requested to be transferred to the governorship of Attaleia.
-Despite his inexperience in military matters, Emperor Alexios granted his wish, and gave Philokales troops.
+Despite his inexperience in military matters, Emperor Alexios granted his request, and gave Philokales troops.
 Philokales landed with his army at Abydos and proceeded to move over land through western Asia Minor to take up his post.
 On his way, he rebuilt and repopulated the city of Adramyttion, destroyed by Tzachas years before.
 In the region of Lampe his troops inflicted a heavy defeat on the local Turks, and then moved on to Philadelphia.
 Anticipating a retaliatory attack, Philokales repaired the city's walls, and placed many scouts about.
 In this way, the city was prepared when the Turks of Cappadocia, under a certain Asan, appeared before the walls.
 Asan therefore did not assail the city, but divided and sent his troops to raid and plunder westwards.
 Philokales dispatched his own army after them.
 The Byzantines first pursued the Turkish division, 10,000 strong according to the Alexiad, that had moved towards Kelbianos and routed it in a surprise attack at dawn.
-Then Philokales' troops moved against the raiders who had moved towards Nymphaion and Smyrna and defeated them near the Meander River.
+Then Philokales's troops moved against the raiders who had moved towards Nymphaion and Smyrna and defeated them near the Meander River.

 Little is known of Philokales after that.
-In 1111/12, during Manuel Boutoumites' embassy to the Kingdom of Jerusalem, he was back in his post as governor of Cyprus.
+In 1111/1112, during Manuel Boutoumites's embassy to the Kingdom of Jerusalem, he was back in his post as governor of Cyprus.
 In an act dating to 1118, he is noted as holding the office of megas doux.
 A few verses also testify to his elevation to the ranks of magistros and kouropalates and, by 1118, to the exalted dignity of pansebastos sebastos.